ashfurrow/Nimble-Snapshots/README.md

 when implementing a view/screen, so you can have snapshot tests according to content size categories.

+In order to use Dynamic Type testing, make sure to provide a valid `Host Application` in your testing target.

 First, you'll need to change you Podfile to import the Dynamic Type subspec:

 ```ruby